thepranab/materials-for-max-qe2021-online-school/Day-2/example1.Si/ex1.ecutwfc/README.md

 **Steps to perform:**

-1. Read the `ecutwfc.pwtk` script and try to understand it
+1. Read the `ecutwfc.pwtk` script and try to understand it.

 2. To run the example, execute: